-So with less than three hours sleep in the last 40 hours and a belly full of some seriously some strong coffee, I’m going to write about the second day in Liuyang, China.
+So with less than three hours sleep in the last 40 hours and a belly full of some seriously strong coffee.
+I’m going to write about the second day in Liuyang, China.

-After a short meeting to arrange a demo for new fireworks we said our goodbyes and left on foot headed for the centre of Liuyang City.
+After a short meeting to arrange a demo for new fireworks we said our goodbyes and left on foot headed for the center of Liuyang City.

-If a scooter, bicycle, Truck, Car or person is in your way give your hooter a blast, and they will sometimes move over but in most cases, they will ignore the horn and carry on about there day, so then it’s up to the driver to make a new route to were he wants to go
+If a scooter, bicycle, Truck, Car or person is in your way give your hooter a blast.
+They will sometimes move over but in most cases, they will ignore the horn and carry on about there day.
+So then it’s up to the driver to make a new route to where he wants to go.

-After a short walk from the hotel passing KTV and Fireshow Bar, we arrived at a small and quirky coffee shop called Coffee King we ordered two Lattes we sat down to discuss the earlier meeting.
+After a short walk from the hotel passing KTV and Fireshow Bar, we arrived at a small and quirky coffee shop called Coffee King.
+We ordered two Lattes and we sat down to discuss the earlier meeting.

-After our quick refuel of coffee, we were heading straight out the door and across the ever busy road towards the bridge that leads to the City centre.
+After our quick refuel of coffee, we were heading straight out the door and across the ever busy road towards the bridge that leads to the City center.

-As we reached the other side, I noticed the last section of the bridge lined with fishing rods all dangling over the edge and a weathered old man sitting on an office swivel chair tending to the rods waiting eagerly for a bite either for his family or to sell to local traders.
+As we reached the other side, I noticed the last section of the bridge lined with fishing rods all dangling over the edge.
+There was a weathered old man sitting on an office swivel chair tending to the rods waiting eagerly for a bite either for his family or to sell to local traders.

-And I couldn’t wait to get my teeth stuck into the local cuisine, luckily Norman and I are very much the same when it comes to food, and we will try anything and the more off the beaten track, the better.
+And I couldn’t wait to get my teeth stuck into the local cuisine, luckily Norman and I are very much the same when it comes to food.
+We will try anything and the more off the beaten track, the better.

 we finally stopped at the open shop front of a noodle bar with steam pouring out of the kitchen, and table benches filled with local people tucking into there brunch we sat down and ordered by pointing to other people food, within five minutes this big bowl of noodles arrived at our table like a steaming locomotive that had reached its destination.